-Application Applie ed Explanation on application of the practice recrui contir ackno Direct indep The I exclus who s She is Comm The Nomination Committee ("NC") is a key gatekeeper in the process of recruiting Directors, evaluating their performance and driving the continuous performance of the Board of Directors ("Board").
+Application : Applie ed Explanation on application of the practice : The Nomination Committee ("NC") is a key gatekeeper in the process of recruiting Directors, evaluating their performance and driving the continuous performance of the Board of Directors ("Board").
 The Board acknowledges the benefits of having an Independent Non-Executive Director ("INED") as the Chairman of the NC to ensure objectivity and independent judgement during deliberations.
-The NC is chaired by Law Cheng Lock, an INED, and comprised exclusively of INED.
-We have a Senior INED in Mary Geraldine Phipps, who served as the NC Chairman until her redesignation on 7 May 2021.
-She is currently the Chairman of the Audit and Risk Management Committee.
-The composition of the NC are as follows: No. Name of Directors Position Directorship 1 Law Cheng Lock Chairman Independent Non- Executive Director 2 Chan Wah Chong Committee Member Independent Non- Executive Director 3 Mary Geraldine Phipps Senior Independent Non- Executive Director The N The NC as a whole, is responsible for: new appointments of Directors and Senior Management; re-election, re-appointment, re-designation and resignation/ termination of Directors; • si accession planning fo or the Board and S enior Management; annual performance assessment of the Board, Board Committees and Individual Directors; induction training and training needs analysis for Directors; and • si size of Board and Independent Directors.
-The C hairman of the NC sh nall specifically: ntment of Board members, f Executive Officer; and
+The NC is chaired by Law Cheng Lock, a Senior INED, and comprised exclusively of INED.
+The composition of the NC are as follows: No. Name of Directors Position Directorship 1 Senior Independent Non- Executive Director 2 Oh Phaik Choo Committee Member Independent Non- Executive Director 3 Lee Kean Cheong Independent Non- Executive Director

-• lead the annual review of board effectiveness, ensuring that the performance of each individual director is independently assessed.

-Explanation for : departure
+Explanation for departure •

-Large companies are requi to complete the columns b red to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

-Measure :
+Measure •

 Timeframe :